solidjs/solid-start/examples/movies/README.md

 # solid-movies

-This was adapted using the Nuxt version: https://github.com/tastejs/nuxt-movies
+This was adapted from the Nuxt version: https://github.com/tastejs/nuxt-movies

 A SolidStart Movies application using [The Movie Database (TMDb)](https://developers.themoviedb.org/3) API.
 Built using [Solid](https://github.com/solidjs/solid) and [SolidStart](https://github.com/solidjs/solid-start).
 Our version is built by the Solid team.